hanneskod/clean/README.md

 echo $rule->validate('these are no digits');
 ```

-Or to collect all failures:
+Or to compose a list of all failures.

 <!-- @expectOutput failure onefailure two -->
 ```php